jlchmura/lpc-language-server/README.md

 Install from the VS Code Marketplace: https://marketplace.visualstudio.com/items?itemName=jlchmura.lpc

+**Attention v1.0 Users**
-**NOTE: v1.1.x IS A PRERELEASE VERSION WITH BREAKING CHANGES** If you were a previous use of the 1.0.x version, please see [config-changes.md](config-changes.md)
+If you are updating from the 1.0.x version, please see [config-changes.md](config-changes.md) for required changes to your `lpc-config.json` file.

 ## Features